DEMONICCA/Libsqlite-for-SDmaid/README.md

 > [!NOTE]
 > Description 📝:
-> - This Magisk module updates the `libsqlite` library in the SD Maid application automatically.
+> - This Magisk module is designed to update the `libsqlite` library used by the `SD Maid` app on Android devices.
 <hr/>

 > [!IMPORTANT]